-The Strategic Planning Council (SPC) will have responsibility for reviewing the current institutional Vision, Mission, Values and Plan and providing recommendations for revising each.
-Strategic Priorities and Strategic Initiatives will be developed in support of a 2020 Strategic Plan that specifically addresses the broad strategic framework and areas of emphasis provided by the President.
+President Bennett charged the Strategic Planning Council (SPC) with the responsibility to review the current institutional Vision, Mission, Values and Plan and provide recommendations for revising each.
+Strategic institutional priorities and initiatives will be developed that support the 2020 Strategic Plan and encompass the areas of emphasis provided to the SPC by the President.

 At the conclusion of its work, the SPC will submit recommendations to the President concerning an updated institutional Vision, Mission, Values, and Plan.
 The President will submit the SPC recommendations to the Executive Cabinet for discussion, consideration and final approval; pending any additions, deletions or revisions proposed by the President or Executive Cabinet.

 Once the SPC recommendations have been revised and approved by the President and Executive Cabinet, the 2020 Strategic Plan will be published and implemented as the foundation for all institutional planning processes.
 Each year, departments and units will base their normal annual goal-setting and planning exercises on the Strategic Priorities and Strategic Initiatives developed by the SPC in order to set unit-specific goals that are congruent with the strategic plan.
 Unit-level goals will be developed and assessed annually per normal institutional processes.